TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   It has all of the sandbox problems of StatusNotifier nearly copy paste.
 It requires name ownership, it uses your PID in said ownership, etc.

-  Lastly it does not expose as many features as the previous solutions as you can only set an icon, label, and tooltip.
+  In the end it does not expose as many features as the previous solutions as you can only set an icon, label, and tooltip.
 I understand why to a degree for menus because libdbusmenu is seriously evil but they could have went a more minimal approach and reused GMenu in GLib which perfectly handles exporting a menu over DBus.